pastemyst/pastemyst-v3/README.md

 the client is written with sveltekit, so install node and npm (or yarn).

-you will also need ruby, bundler and docker installed to be able to generate the grammars for all the languages, which is done by running `generate-grammars.sh`.
+you will also need ruby (including the ruby-dev or ruby-devel package), ruby bundler and docker installed to be able to generate the grammars for all the languages, which is done by running `generate-grammars.sh`.

 install all dependencies: